About presbyopia and cataractAbout presbyopia and cataract

 The symptoms can look similar, but the causes are different.
 Accurate diagnosis is the first step.

-Loss of lens accommodation — 'Presbyopia'
+Loss of focusing — 'Presbyopia'

 Age-related loss of lens elasticity